MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 r_001 <- post_vision(l_r_001)
 ```

-Depending on the
-number of images
-in the `requests` list
-the above call to `POST`
-may take a few seconds
-to return a response.

-Once it has,
-you can use
+You can use
 `httr::status_code`
 to check that
 a valid response
-was received
+was received.
-(value should be 200).

 ``` r
 httr::status_code(r_001)
 #> [1] 200
 ```

+The value should be 200.

 If you get a 401 instead
-then inspect r\_001.
+then inspect
+the value of
+`r_001`.
 If you see
 something like this: